resbazSQL/lc-webscraping/_episodes/02-dom.md

 > you should see that it contains objects like `<blockquote.solution>` that were not
 > included in the results of the first query.
 Why is this so?
 >
-> Tip: Look at the source code and see how the challenges and solutions elements are
+> Tip: look at the source code and see how the challenges and solutions elements are
 > organised.
 >
 {: .challenge}